Inequality in America manifests in many ways, but perhaps nowhere more than in how we eat.

 Food and nutrition equity

-Health disparities and the social determinants of health
+Health inequities and the social determinants of health

 Public sociology and scholarship